Welcome to Geek Archaeology

 This changes frequently, but right now:

-- Tuesdays I release an anime review, and I practice drawing and inking on a live-stream on YouTube starting around 7:00pm Eastern.
+- Mondays I post a video covering the latest anime news, and I practice drawing and inking on a live-stream on YouTube starting around 7:00pm Eastern.

-- Wednesdays I post some musing about tabletop RPGs, such as game design ideas and new rules, and every other Wednesday I live-stream on YouTube Workshop Wednesday, where I build some hands-on craft or electronics project.
+- Wednesdays I live-stream on YouTube Worldbuilding Wednesday, where I talk about some aspect of creating a world, and Workshop Wednesday, where I build some hands-on craft or electronics project.

 - Fridays I live-stream on YouTube starting at 9:00pm Eastern, recording anime-related videos, and I post a faction for use as an ally or enemy in tabletop RPGs or fantasy stories.